Framing Film (Book)

 Cinema and the Visual Arts

-In Framing Film, film studies experts Steven Allen and Laura Hubner draw on a selection of historically and culturally diverse texts to explore the intricate relationships between cinema and the visual arts.
-Broad in scope, the volume considers a range of visual arts media, including posters, paintings, photography, comic books and production design.
-By examining these various forms of media, Allen and Hubner emphasize the ability of visual arts to frame the spectator's experience of cinema.
-Among the films and artists considered in this thought-provoking interdisciplinary volume are selections from both the high- and low-brow aspects of culture.
+In Framing Film, Steven Allen and Laura Hubner use a selection of diverse texts to explore the relationships between cinema and visual arts.
+They consider a range of visual arts media, including posters, paintings, photography, comic books and production design to emphasize the ability of visual arts to frame the spectator's experience of cinema.

 - AvailablePaperback9781841505077273 pagesList Price: £21.50 Add to basket